 Innovation has always been a top priority for corporations because what makes money today mayn’t be able to make money tomorrow.
 It is also a top frustration for business leaders because of the unpredictable risk reward equation.
 While day to day jobs consume and demand attention there is a heightened need not to take eyes off the market evolution.

-Precisely, Innovation throws up a chicken and egg problem for organisations and their leadership teams.
+Precisely why, Innovation throws up a chicken and egg problem for organizations and their leadership teams.
 When companies are new and nimble, they have the huge challenge mustering resources to invest.
 When companies are established, they don’t have the risk appetite and bandwidth to experiment.
 The times we live in just amplifies that dichotomy.

 Innovation can be driven through qualitative, quantitative and blended approaches.
-When it comes to quantitative, never have businesses known more about their customers as they do today thanks to the data collection, data storage and data access technologies. companies now can collect an enormous variety and volume of customer data at unprecedented speed and perform analyses of it.
-Data driven innovation
+When it comes to quantitative, never have businesses known more about their customers as they do today thanks to the data collection, data storage and data access technologies. companies now can collect an enormous variety and volume of customer data at unprecedented speed.

 a) Data is mostly used for tactical purposes

 c) No systematic processes available to unearth insights

 d) Distrust of Data due to Governance Challenges

 e) Shortage of Data Science Talents